Five Things To Know About Landmark UK Vaccine - UrduPoint

 - Practicality - The AstraZeneca/Oxford vaccine has the major advantages of being inexpensive, costing about £2.50 ($3.40, 2.75 Euros) per dose, and easy to store.

-It can be kept at normal refrigerator temperatures of between two and eight degrees Celsius, making it ideal for large-scale vaccination programs.
+It can be kept at normal refrigerator temperatures of between two and eight degrees Celsius (36-46 Fahrenheit), making it ideal for large-scale vaccination programmes, with both India and Argentina recently approving its use.

+Britain will start its mass rollout of the vaccine on Monday, with 530,000 doses ready for immediate use and the government hoping for "tens of millions" within three months.

-By contrast, the Moderna vaccine needs to be stored at -20C, while the Pfizer/BioNTech product must be kept at -70C.
+By contrast, the Moderna vaccine needs to be stored at minus 20C, while the Pfizer/BioNTech product must be kept at minus 70C.

 New versions are being developed just in case, he revealed, adding: "You have to get prepared." - British product - The vaccine developed by British firm AstraZeneca, working alongside Oxford University, is the second to be approved by the independent Medicines and Healthcare products Regulatory Agency (MHRA).

-The Pfizer/BioNTech vaccine has been deployed in Britain since December 8, with almost 800,000 receiving their first dose, according to British Prime Minister Boris Johnson.
+The Pfizer/BioNTech vaccine has been deployed in Britain since December 8, with around one million receiving their first dose, according to British Prime Minister Boris Johnson.

 AstraZeneca said it expects to be able to manufacture about three billion doses of its vaccine worldwide in 2021.